jecikpo/Tutorial-Fuel-SRC20/README.md

 ```
 We have here three parameters which should be self descriptive in case you are familiar with ERC20.
 They are also set here to default values, hence if they are not specified during contract deployment
-those values shall be assigned.
+the values above shall be assigned.

-Now we can start coding our functions.
+Now we can start coding our methods.
 Let's start with the simplest one.
-All functions that are
+All methods that are
-part of the ABI should land within the `impl SRC20 for Contract` clause.
+part of the ABI should land within the `impl SRC20 for Contract` or `impl SRC3 for Contract` clauses,
+generally this should match the `abi` defintions.
 The first one will be:

 ```rust
     #[storage(read)]